grange85/ahfow-www/collections/_dean-and-britta-releases/dean-and-britta-the-squid-and-the-whale.md

 section: 03-compilation
 artistslug: dean-and-britta
 initial_release_date: 2005
 albumname: "The Squid and the Whale: Soundtrack to the Motion Picture"
+title: "Dean & Britta -  The Squid and the Whale: Soundtrack to the Motion Picture"
 imageurl: https://media.fullofwishes.co.uk/07-dean_and_britta/sleeves/dab_squid.jpg
 artist: Various artists
 releases: